jbyuki/one-small-step-for-vimkind/README.md

 ## Debugging plugins

-If you're developing your own local plugin and using [packer.nvim](https://github.com/wbthomason/packer.nvim) to manage it, the breakpoint might not hit if you set it directly inside the source file.
+Breakpoints should always be set in the files which are executed.
+Sometimes this could be tricky in case, copies are made on the system in the background.

-The reason is that packer.nvim copies the plugin's file into a another directory.
-In order to debug your plugin, you need to set the breakpoint in the copied plugin directory source files which are located inside `nvim-data` (see `:echo stdpath('data')`).
-The copied plugin directory can be then found in `site/pack/packer/start/YOUR_PLUGIN`.
+This is the case for [packer.nvim](https://github.com/wbthomason/packer.nvim) when developing local plugins. packer.nvim will copy the files in the `nvim-data` directory (it can be located using `:echo stdpath('data')`).
+Make sure to set the breakpoints inside the source files in the `nvim-data` directory and not the local copy.
+The plugin directory can be found in `nvim-data/site/pack/packer/start/YOUR_PLUGIN`.

 ## Status